SpiceGirI/SpicegirI/README.md

 I don't care about any of your petty drama, go find someone else who does.

-I'll just ignore you if I don't want to talk.
+I will be upfront and tell you if I don't want to speak.